-The golden rule for creating great content is to know your audience.
+The golden rule for creating great content is to know your audience for digital signage content.
 If you’re not fluent in the same language (figuratively speaking), your message won’t get across or simply won’t get read.
 First, distinguish every type of employee you need to reach: maid service, kitchen staff, front desk, bell staff, management, etc. Next, identify where each team spends most of their off-time at the hotel.
 For example, your maid staff may spend more time in one break room, while your kitchen staff spends more time in another.

 Produce content based on audiences

 Now that you know your audiences and where they spend their time, it’s time to start planning what content is important to push on which screens.
 This is where intel from the first section comes in.
 Use employee feedback to start drafting your content strategy.
 If your wait staff mentioned they aren’t alerted of menu changes, add content that describes new menu items.
 If maintenance says new requirements aren’t communicated well, explain them on displays or direct them to where the requirements are located.

 Additional content ideas:

 - Weather updates

 - Employee recognition